-Christopher Herrman implemented the HijackGL cartoon renderer, described in Section 4.4 and shown in Figure 5.
+Christopher Herrman wrote the HijackGL cartoon renderer described in Section 4.4 and shown in Figure 6.

 This research is supported by an NSF Career Award "Motion Transformations for Computer Animation" CCR-9984506, and a Wisconsin University-Industrial Relations (UIR) Grant.
-Additional support for the UW graphics group comes from Microsoft, equipment donations from IBM, NVidia and Intel, and software donations from Microsoft, Intel, Alias/Wavefront, SoftImage, Discreet and Pixar.
+Additional support provided by Microsoft and the Wisconsin Alumni Research Foundation.
+Equipment donations provided by IBM, NVIDIA and Intel, and software donations from Microsoft, Intel, Alias/Wavefront, SoftImage, Discreet and Pixar.